edimaudo/VBA/README.md

-Useful VBA scripts for reporting/work automation/quality checks
+Useful VBA scripts for reporting/work automation/quality checks in MS Access and Excel